suereey/Coursera_SQL_LeiLearning/04_ModifyAnalyzeData.md

 - what is data profiling
     - Looking at descriptive statistics or object data information - examining data for completeness and accuracy

-    - Im portant to understand your data before you query it
+    - Important to understand your data before you query it

+- Object
+    - number of rows
+    - table size
+    - when the object was last updated

+- column data profile
+    - column data type
+    - number of discintct values
+    - number of rows with NULL values
+    - Descriptive statistics: maixmum, average and standard devaition for column values

     ![90]()

+##